LLCs vs. Corporations: Which Type of Arizona Entity Should You Form?

 Before Arizona adopted its LLC statute in 1992, the limited partnership (“LP”) was the entity of choice to hold real estate and the corporation was the entity of choice to operate a business.
 Since 1992 when LLCs were created in Arizona, the LLC has become the most popular type of Arizona entity.

-Over the last three ACC fiscal years, people formed 136,503 Arizona LLCs and 22,742 Arizona for profit corporations.
-That is 6 times more LLCs than corporations.
-In the fiscal year of the ACC ending June 30, 2011, the ACC formed 6.3 LLCs for every corporation.
+In the fiscal year of the ACC ending June 30, 2014, the ACC formed 8 LLCs for every corporation.
 See “Arizona Corporation Commission Entity Statistics.”

 As you can see from those numbers, the LLC is the most popular type of entity in Arizona today and it is growing in popularity.
 Most people who form Arizona corporations do so out of ignorance.
 They are familiar with the corporation, but simply do not know that the Arizona LLC is a better entity than the Arizona corporation in most cases.
 People who form an Arizona corporation now do not know that the corporation is an obsolete entity that should be used only in a few select circumstances.

 Most of the time, the Arizona limited liability company is the preferred entity for operating a business in Arizona.
 If the entity is to hold title to Arizona real estate, an LLC is almost always the best type of entity.
 There are limited instances, however, when a corporation makes sense, but rarely for holding real estate.